Wilson T. King: Sound and style

-His main guitar influences stylistically would seem to be Jimi Hendrix, Jeff Beck, Dave Gilmour, Albert King and Duane Allman, while his voice takes a more modern laid-back approach eschewing the typical blues sound.
+His main guitar influences stylistically would seem to be Jimi Hendrix, Jeff Beck, Dave Gilmour, Albert King and Duane Allman, while his voice takes a modern laid-back approach, eschewing the typical blues sound.

-His compositions tend to vary from the very simplistic to near avant-garde while maintaining a modern feel with the bass lines tending to be crucial to the minimalist approach.
+His compositions vary from simplistic to near avant-garde while maintaining a modern feel with the bass lines tending to be crucial to the minimalist approach.

 Lyrically, he has mentioned in frequent interviews, the influence of the poet Charles Bukowski.

 Recordings

 Follow Your First Mind was released in February 2010 via 19 Miles High and distributed through Interscope Digital Distribution.
 The album was recorded in Manhattan and in Wilson's home town of Newark-on-Trent, England, and mastered at Abbey Road Studios by Christian Wright.
-Wilson has stated via his Facebook page that he is the final stages of recording his second album with an intended release date of mid-2011.
+Wilson has stated via his Facebook page that he is in the final stages of recording his second album with an intended release date of mid-2011.